 Shoes: Converse–The Shoe Company

 This was the surprise item that I was happy to see.
 It’s a sweatshirt blazer and really comfortable.
-The colors are great and it’s perfect for a dressy casual look.
+The colours are great and it’s perfect for a dressy casual look.
 I like that is has the nice blazer look, and looks structured, but is still easy to move in and not constricting like some blazers can be.

 The reasons for my lack of excitement varied for the other items.
 One was a Priddy dress which was so soft, had pockets and fit great.
 The issue was that it was a striped pattern with olive green.
-I cannot pull that color off and I’m just plainly not a huge fan of it in general.
+I cannot pull that colour off and I’m just plainly not a huge fan of it in general.
 The second item that I was easily able to trade was a kimono.
 I have nothing against kimonos.
 They are comfortable and easy to wear.
 They are a great piece to throw over a casual outfit to dress it up a little.
 I just knew that if I hung it up in my closet, it would stay there.
-I was just ‘meh’ about the color and pattern, and since I had been seeing it for so long on the trade page it almost bored me.
+I was just ‘meh’ about the colour and pattern, and since I had been seeing it for so long on the trade page it almost bored me.
 The third item, the one still hanging in my closet, is a paisley print Cut and Sew dress.
-I actually loved this dress when I first started seeing it, and in fact almost bought it at one point.
+I actually loved this dress when I first started seeing it, and in fact, almost bought it at one point.
 I’m really glad I didn’t.
 I tried it on and I just wasn’t too pleased with it.
 The fabric feels really thin, and it gapes a bit on me just under my arms.
 It’s not a bad dress at all, I like it a lot, just not on me.
 At all.
 If I had received this dress in July, or even the start of August, I might have felt a little bit different.
 If I liked the fit better I could see it being a great summer dress.
 Getting it in September definitely takes away from that though, I don’t want a summer dress in September, especially when I live in Saskatchewan!
 I’m planning on re-posting it at some point and hopefully being able to sell or trade it.